zubairabid/zubairabid.github.io/_drafts/gamepad_linux_config.md

   on `js0` either.
 - Can use `fftest` on the one that says `event` on it.
 - On evtest, device 257 works, not device 29.
+- `evdev-joystick` shows only the `event-joystick` on it
+- When looking at `sdl2-jstest`, Gamepad 0 (with XInput in the name) does not work, and Gamepad 1 works.